You’ve created the perfect Instagram account for your brand. You have eye-catching images, a great bio, and the right audience following you.

 You want to start by researching the type of content you’ll create.
-Afterwards, go to an affiliate site such as ShareASale or CJ Affiliate, sign up for an account, and search for a product to promote.
+Afterward, go to an affiliate site such as ShareASale or CJ Affiliate, sign up for an account, and search for a product to promote.
 You can create a custom link and add it to your Instagram bio or post it on your website or blog before promoting it on Instagram.

 9. Offer Instagram Live Badges

 Instagram Live badges are a great way to monetize your account.
 With a badge, you can charge people for the opportunity to join your live broadcasts.

 Whether you prefer to chat with your followers independently or in a Live Room, live streaming offers excellent opportunities to make money.